Grace Crunican: Seattle Department of Transportation

-Bay Area Rapid Transit (August 31, 2011 – July 6, 2019)
+Bay Area Rapid Transit

 Crunican was general manager for the Bay Area Rapid Transit (BART) District.
 BART is a rail-based mass transit system serving the San Francisco Bay Area.

 On April 13, 2011, BART announced that general manager Dorothy Dugger was quitting with extra compensation of $958,000 (severance of $600,000 and extra compensation of $350,000 for a smooth transition), and BART was beginning the search for a replacement.
 Dugger's last day at work would be April 22, 2011.

 In early August, the San Francisco Chronicle reported that BART had almost finalized on Grace Crunican as the general manager.
 Board member Lynette Sweet said that during the interview, Crunican impressed the board by identifying things that the board was doing wrong.
 Of the board directors, only one, James Fang, voted against her, saying he was unsure whether she knew enough about BART.

 Crunican was formally appointed as general manager on August 31, 2011.
 Her initial salary was $300,000.
 Crunican got a $20,000 raise in annual salary six months later.

 Crunican's first major challenge was labor union strikes as well as deaths that occurred on the tracks due to a train run by a substitute worker during the strikes.
 Crunican pushed back against union demands noting that the money comes from fares and taxpayers, whose interests also need to be protected, but she received criticism for excessive executive compensation.

 Crunican oversaw replacement of the BART train seats to vinyl ones that were more hygienic and easy to clean, and the award of a contract to Bombardier Transportation in 2012 for the delivery of new train cars.
 During her tenure, BART opened the Oakland International Airport station and Warm Springs/South Fremont station.

 One of the factors in deciding to hire Crunican was her skill at securing external grants and other funding, later validated by her subsequent success at getting Metropolitan Transportation Commission funding for the BART train car upgrade, and the passage of Measure RR, giving BART $3.5 billion in infrastructure funds.

 On April 11, 2019, Crunican announced her retirement from BART effective July 6, 2019.